10 Free Summer Math Programs for High School Students

 Cost: Free

-Mathroots, a 14-day summer program hosted by MIT-PRIMES, caters to high school students from underrepresented backgrounds or underserved communities with a passion for mathematics.
-Participants engage in an immersive experience exploring innovative topics in the field while refining their problem-solving abilities.
-Led by a team of seasoned instructors proficient in both research and competition math, the program offers a diverse range of activities such as classes, group sessions, and lectures.
-Throughout Mathroots, students uncover fresh mathematical concepts and deepen their comprehension of the subject matter.
+Mathroots, a 14-day summer program hosted by MIT-PRIMES, caters to high school students from underrepresented backgrounds or underserved communities interested in mathematics.
+You will explore topics in the field while refining your problem-solving abilities.
+Led by a team of instructors proficient in research and competition math, the program offers classes, group sessions, and lectures.
+Throughout Mathroots, you will learn about new mathematical concepts and deepen your comprehension of the subject matter.

 Duration: Year-round!